 The City will continue to enhance neighborhood conditions by enforcing its existing codes through its Code Enforcement Program.
-This program has been strengthened through the passage of the Neighborhood Beautification Ordinance (NBO), which establishes guidelines for the overall maintenance and preservation of neighborhoods citywide.
+This program has been strengthened through the passage of the Neighborhood Beautification Ordinance (NBO) (Chapter 500 of Municipal Code), which establishes guidelines for the overall maintenance and preservation of neighborhoods citywide.